 The Stroke Center at UConn Health includes a multidisciplinary team focused on the care of patients and families affected by a stroke.
 Here you will learn ways to live a healthier life and ways to prevent strokes.
 Our team provides the advanced care you need from the moment a stroke is suspected through the rapid assessment to determine if the clotbusting drug TPA is appropriate, to acute hospital care, rehabilitation and follow-up outpatient visits.
 We also provide educational programs open to both our patients and the public to keep you informed about the latest trends in prevention, diagnosis and treatment of strokes.

-The UConn Health Stroke Program is led by Dr. Sanjay Mittal, a vascular neurologist, and Jennifer Sposito, R.N., our stroke nurse coordinator.
+The UConn Health Stroke Center is led by Dr. Sanjay Mittal, a vascular neurologist, and Jennifer Sposito, R.N., our stroke nurse coordinator.
 Please visit the UConn Health Stroke Center for more information.

 Jennifer Sposito, R.N., M.S.N.